Heckie75/sync-philips-as111/README.md

-# Philips AS111 Linux Control
+# Philips AS111 Control
 Script in order to control Philips A111/12 docking station

 The Philips AS111/12 is a bluetooth speaker with clock and micro-usb port.

+This script runs with Linux and Windows.

 Usage:
 ```